Lake Tana: Overview

-Lake Tana was formed by volcanic activity, blocking the course of inflowing rivers in the early Pleistocene epoch, about 5 million years ago.
+Lake Tana was formed by volcanic activity, which blocked the flow of inflowing rivers in the early Pleistocene, about 5 million years ago.

 The lake was originally much larger than it is today.
 Seven large permanent rivers feed the lake as well as 40 small seasonal rivers.
 The main tributaries to the lake are Gilgel Abbay (Little Nile River), and the Megech, Gumara, and Rib rivers.

-Lake Tana has a number of islands, whose number varies depending on the level of the lake.
+Lake Tana has a number of islands, whose number varies with the lake's level.
 It has fallen about 6 ft in the last 400 years.
-According to Manoel de Almeida (a Portuguese missionary in the early 17th century), there were 21 islands, seven to eight of which had monasteries on them "formerly large, but now much diminished."
-When James Bruce visited the area in the 1771, he noted that the locals counted 45 inhabited islands, but stated he believed that "the number may be about eleven."
+According to Manuel de Almeida, a Portuguese missionary in the early 17th century, there were 21 islands, seven pr eight of which had monasteries on them "formerly large, but now much diminished."
+When James Bruce visited the area in 1771, he noted that the locals counted 45 inhabited islands, but stated he believed that "the number may be about eleven."
 Anton Stecker, in 1881, made a detailed examination of the lake, enabling substantially accurate maps, and counted 44 islands.
 A 20th-century geographer named 37 islands, of which he believed 19 have or had monasteries or churches on them.

-Remains of ancient Ethiopian emperors and treasures of the Ethiopian Church are kept in the isolated island monasteries (including Kebran Gabriel, Ura Kidane Mehret, Narga Selassie, Daga Estifanos, Medhane Alem of Rema, Kota Maryam, and Mertola Maryam).
-On the island of Tana Qirqos is a rock shown to Paul B. Henze, on which he was told the Virgin Mary had rested on her journey back from Egypt; he was also told that Frumentius, who introduced Christianity to Ethiopia, is "allegedly buried on Tana Cherqos."
+Remains of ancient Ethiopian emperors and treasures of Ethiopic Christianity are kept in the isolated island monasteries (including Kebran Gabriel, Ura Kidane Mehret, Narga Selassie, Daga Estifanos, Medhane Alem of Rema Island, Kota Maryam, and Mertola Maryam).
+On the island of Tana Qirqos is a rock shown to Paul B. Henze, on which he was told Mary, mother of Jesus had rested on her journey back from Egypt; he was also told that Frumentius, who introduced Christianity to Ethiopia, is "allegedly buried on Tana Cherqos."
 The body of Yekuno Amlak is interred in the monastery of St. Stephen on Daga Island.
 Emperors whose tombs are also on Daga include Dawit I, Zara Yaqob, Za Dengel, and Fasilides.
 Other important islands in Lake Tana include Dek, Mitraha, Gelila Zakarias, Halimun and Briguida.

-The monasteries are believed to have been built over earlier religious sites.
-They include the fourteenth-century Debre Maryam, and the eighteenth-century Narga Selassie, Tana Qirqos (said to have housed the Ark of the Covenant before it was moved to Axum), and Ura Kidane Mehret, known for its regalia.
-A ferry service links Bahir Dar with Gorgora via Dek Island and various lakeshore villages.
+The monasteries are believed to have been built during the Middle Ages over earlier religious sites.
+They include the fourteenth-century Debre Maryam, and the eighteenth-century Narga Selassie, Tana Qirqos, which is said to have housed the Ark of the Covenant before it was moved to Axum, and Ura Kidane Mehret, known for its regalia.
+A ferry service links Bahir Dar with Gorgora via Dek and various lakeshore villages.

 There is also Zege Peninsula on the southwest portion of the lake.
 Zege is the site of the Azwa Maryam monastery.

+Lake Tana was also a central location of the Beta Israel, complete with the only Jewish monasteries in the world, before their immigration to Israel.